-Feel the magic of Christmas time on Christmas Markets in the Germany & Austria: Rothenburg ob der Tauber, Heidelberg, Nuremberg, Wurzburg, Frankfurt, Munich and Salzburg.
+On our Christmas Magic Rail Tour in Germany & Austria, feel the magic of the season at Christmas Markets in Germany & Austria: Rothenburg ob der Tauber, Heidelberg, Nuremberg Nuremberg, Wurzburg, Frankfurt, Munich and Salzburg.

 Visit the Royal Castles, Neuschwanstein Castle (near Fussen) and Linderhof Palace (near Garmisch-Partenkirchen), the Imperial Castle in Nuremberg, Nymphenburg Palace and the Residences in Wurzburg and Munich.
 Enjoy the English-speaking tour with the Night-Watchman in Rothenburg ob der Tauber and the famous Sound of Music Tour in Salzburg.
 And in all of the places you find World famous Christmas Markets to visit: from small markets in medieval settings (e.g. “Reiterlesmarkt” in Rothenburg ob der Tauber) to very popular and large Markets with millions of visitors each year (e.g. “Christkindlesmarkt” in Nuremberg).
 The “Christmas Magic Rail tour” includes second class rail tickets and well rated hotels (see the tableau this is already included in the price of your tour).
 There is an option to upgraded to 1st-class Rail for the long distance train rides .
 This is just an extra of US $ 199 per Person and includes seat reservations! !
 And since you will get into the Alps (near Salzburg and Neuschwanstein Castle) there is a good chance of a “white Christmas feeling”!
 Here you also find everything else that is included: transfers, rail tickets, tours and admissions.